League1 Ontario: Competition format

-The League1 Ontario regular season runs from May through October using a single table format, with each team playing one match against all other teams.
-The top eight teams compete in the league playoffs at the end of the season.
-Since 2017, the league champion has qualified for the Canadian Championship.
+League1 Ontario clubs are grouped into three divisions: League1 Premier, League1 Championship, and League2 Ontario.
+The regular season runs from April to August in which teams only play against other teams in their division.
+The top-two tiers use a single table round-robin format while the lowest tier is further subdivided into regional groupings.
+The team that accumulates the most points during the season is crowned league champions.
+In 2016 and 2017, the league champion was determined by a single match playoff between the winners of the east and west divisions.
+From 2018 to 2023, a larger playoff format was used.

+Promotion and relegation results in the Championship team that is crowned champions will automatically be promoted to the Premier, while the team at the bottom of the Premier standings will be automatically relegated to the Championship.
+A direct swap between the best and worst sides.
+The system will be the first of its kind in not just Canada but North America.
+A playoff will also happen between the Premier and Championship, where the team second from bottom (11th) in the Premier will face the second-placed team in the Championship in an all-or-nothing game for a place in the top tier in 2025.

+Since 2017, the winner of the Premier division has qualified for the Canadian Championship.
+At the end of each season, the winner of the Championship and League2 divisions are promoted to the next tier up while the bottom team in the Premier and Championship divisions are relegated down.

 Beginning in 2019, the Supporters Trophy was created by the Rogue Street Elite supporter group of North Mississauga SC to be given to the regular season champions.

 L1 Cup

 The L1 Cup is a league cup tournament that features all L1O clubs.
 It runs concurrently with the regular season, with cup games usually taking place mid-week.
 It is not a form of playoffs and all matches are separate from the regular season and are not reflected in the season standings.
 The 2014 and 2015 cups included a group stage and a knockout stage but from 2016 to 2018 the format was a single-elimination tournament.
-Following a hiatus from 2019 to 2023, the L1 Cup will return in 2024 to coincide with the league's restructuring.
+Following a hiatus from 2019 to 2023, the L1 Cup returned in 2024, coinciding with the league's restructuring.